Sharing is caring!

 Imitation crab is quick and easy option for this recipe, however, you can add or swap it out with other seafood if you’d like!

-Canned tuna, salmon, scallops, or chopped shrimp all would work well.
 I would just make sure they’re cooked before mixing them in to your sushi bake.
-The exception I’d make is if you’re feeling fancy and would like to top it with fish eggs like masago or ikura!
+The exception I’d make is if you’re using fish eggs like masago or ikura.
+You or guests can dollop them on right before eating!

 For this recipe, I kept the mix-ins quick and simple with only green onions.
 You can definitely play around though!
 Think about your favorite sushi rolls and add in the toppings, sush as cucumbers or sliced avocados.